OtterBrowser/otter-browser/INSTALL.md

 Build and install instructions
 ==============================

 To install Otter Browser from source you need to have the [Qt SDK](https://www.qt.io/download-open-source/) (5.4.0 or newer) installed.
-You can use system-wide libraries when available, but you will need to install header files for modules specified in *CMakeLists.txt* (listed in the line starting with `qt5_use_modules`).
+You can use system-wide libraries when available, but you will need to install header files for modules specified in *CMakeLists.txt* (listed in the line starting with `target_link_libraries`).
 You might also need to install additional header files for GStreamer and libxml2.

 Sometimes you may need to manually add QtConcurrent to the list of required modules in *CMakeLists.txt*, by adding it to the line starting with `qt5_use_modules(otter-browser`, resulting in `qt5_use_modules(otter-browser Concurrent`.